Cory Paterson: North Queensland

 After being released by Newcastle, Paterson almost immediately signed for the North Queensland Cowboys, on a contract to play for the remainder of the 2011 NRL season and two additional seasons.
 Paterson was told by the Knights that he was not part of their long-term plans and was free to look elsewhere for 2011 and beyond.
 Paterson converted to Islam during the 2011 season, requiring him to fast during daylight hours in the month of August, co-inciding with the Cowboys run-in to the NRL finals series.
-Paterson is close to former professional rugby league footballer Anthony Mundine and current prominent rugby league player Sonny Bill Williams, who both converted to Islam.
+Paterson is close to former professional rugby league players Anthony Mundine and Sonny Bill Williams, who both converted to Islam.
 He sought advice on fasting as a professional rugby league player from Hazem El-Masri, a devout Muslim who played over 300 first-grade matches for the Canterbury-Bankstown Bulldogs.

 Paterson played 7 games for North Queensland in his first (half) season with the club, he was a member of their qualifying finals series team and scored 4 tries, including a double against the Wests Tigers.

 Paterson started the 2012 season of playing representative football for the Indigenous All Stars against the NRL All Stars team, he then played in only 2 NRL matches for the North Queensland Cowboys after half the season had finished (starting in both, scoring one try) due to injuries and indifferent form.